gretay-js/ocamlfdo/README.md

 - `emit` phase: `ocamlopt -start-from emit ..` reads `.cmir-linear-fdo` and produces the rest of the compilation targets and artifacts.

-## How to use ocamlfdo in a project that it not build with dune?
+## How to use ocamlfdo in a project that is not built with dune?

 In a project that has multiple files and libraries, the easiest way at the moment is (sadly) to trick the build system into thinking that